-In July 2016, the Commission was provided funding, from the City of Roanoke, to implement Regional Bicycle Coordination activities.
+For FY2018 the Commission was provided funding, from the City of Roanoke, to continue to work on its Regional Bicycle Coordination activities.
 The Commission was paid \$12,000.

-In December 2016, the Commission entered into a contract with Zagster Inc. to provide bike stations for the RIDE Solutions new Bike Share program.
-RIDE Solutions sought out partnerships with local businesses to provided funding for the bike stations.
-RIDE Solutions received \$81,000 in funding, from businesses, to support the purchase of nine bike stations that were located around the City of Roanoke.
+The Commission continued contracting with Zagster Inc. to provide bike stations for the second year of the RIDE Solutions' Bikeshare program.
+RIDE Solutions partners with local businesses to provide funding for the bike stations.
+RIDE Solutions received \$121,630 in funding from businesses to pay for 17 bike stations (an increase of 7 stations from the prior year).
+The bike stations were located around the City of Roanoke.
 Bike Share users can purchase daily or monthly passes via their cellphone to use the bikes.
-RIDE Solutions revenue earned from bike uses totaled to \$7,168.
+RIDE Solutions revenue earned from bike uses totaled to \$23,743.

 The Commission continued to implement the Roanoke River Blueway Program.
-During the fourth year of the five-year regional effort to market, develop and improve local blueway facilities the Roanoke River Blueway Stakeholder Committee created a logo, secured a Virginia Tourism Corporation grant, began designing a brochure, leveraged partnerships and maintained the Blueway Facebook and webpage.
+During the third year of the five-year regional effort to market, develop and improve local blueway facilities the Roanoke River Blueway Stakeholder Committee produced a brochure, conducted a marketing campaign, leveraged partnerships and maintained the Blueway Facebook and webpage.
+The blueway program is supported by local contributions from City of Roanoke, County of Roanoke, City of Salem and the Town of Vinton.